 The purchaser has the right to cancel the contract during the cooling off period by serving notice on the vendor by writing to the vendor or agent stating that he or she does not wish to be bound by the contract.
 No reason has to be given.
 The notice can be given to the vendor or their land agent in person, or by leaving it for the land agent at their place of business.
 Notice can also be given by posting it to the vendor's address via registered mail, or by faxing it to either the vendor or their agent.
 The time at which the notice was sent is taken to be the time at which the notice is given when determining if it was given within the 2 day limit.

-From 1 January 2014, a cooling off notice may also be given by email.
+A cooling off notice may also be given by email.
 It is very important to keep a copy of the cooling off notice and evidence that it was sent.
 In the event of a dispute about whether notice was given, the purchaser has the onus of proof.

 This right should always be exercised if, at any time after signing the contract, the purchaser has any doubts about the purchase.

 There is no cooling off period if the property is bought at auction.
 Care should be taken to view the Form 1 prior to auction to ensure that there is nothing unexpected about the property.

 If a purchaser does cancel the contract within the 2 day cooling off period, any deposit paid of more than $100 must be refunded.